A lot or a little?

 What parents need to know

 Parents need to know that Disney Art Academy -- a joint effort between Disney and Nintendo -- encourages kids to draw their favorite Disney and Pixar characters or draw whatever they like in Free Paint mode.
 There aren't protagonists in the game, but players are tasked with drawing characters in a loose story mode.
 There isn't any inappropriate content parents needs to worry about, but players will be exposed to multiple characters that have vast merchandising.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to Disney Art Academy.

 What's it about?